s-blu/writerey/documentation/docs/en/note-items.md

 ## Add Document links to a paragraph

-Adding a document link to a paragraph works just like [adding a note to a paragraph](./#add-notes-to-a-paragraph).
+Adding a document link to a paragraph is similar to [adding a note to a paragraph](./#add-notes-to-a-paragraph).

+1. Switch to Review mode
+1. [Active the paragraph](../documents/#activate-a-paragraph) you want to maintain the information for
+1. On the "New Note" card on the right, switch "Note Type" to "Document Link"
+1. Double check if the context is set to "Paragraph"
+1. Click on "Choose document".
+1. A dialog pops up that lets you choose an existing document out of this project.
+Choose the document you want to link.
+1. Click on "Choose document" to confirm your selection and close the dialog
+1. You can add a short, optional description, i.e. why this document is important here
+1. Hit the Plus-Button to add your document link.

 ## Add Notes to a label value